-- 3.6.1 Elders are communicants of the church who have been elected to a session. - 3.6.2 An elder is ordained to the eldership for life.
-An elder holds this status until he resigns, or he is deposed from office, or the law of the church otherwise deprives him of this status. - 3.6.3 An elder remains a member of the session which has inducted him while a communicant of a congregation under the jurisdiction of that session, or until he resigns, or he is deposed, or the law of the church otherwise deprives him of his status as an elder. - 3.6.4 If an elder transfers his membership to a congregation of a charge under the jurisdiction of another session he does not become a member of that session unless inducted to office in it. - 3.6.5 An elder rules and serves for all the congregations of a charge and not only for a particular congregation. - 3.6.6 An elder's name may be removed from its roll by the session if it decides that as a consequence of: - prolonged or frequent absence from divine worship or from meetings of the session without leave given or proper and sufficient cause shown; or - b) physical or mental infirmity;
+- 3.6.1 Elders are communicants of the church who have been elected to a session. - 3.6.2 An elder remains a member of the session which has inducted him while a communicant of a congregation under the jurisdiction of that session, or until he resigns, or he is deposed, or he is removed by the operation of rule 3.6A.3, or the law of the church otherwise deprives him of his status as an elder. - 3.6.3 An elder remains a member of the session which has inducted him while a communicant of a congregation under the jurisdiction of that session, or until he resigns, or he is deposed, or the law of the church otherwise deprives him of his status as an elder. - 3.6.4 If an elder transfers his membership to a congregation of a charge under the jurisdiction of another session he does not become a member of that session unless inducted to office in it. - 3.6.5 An elder rules and serves for all the congregations of a charge and not only for a particular congregation. - 3.6.6 An elder's name may be removed from its roll by the session if it decides that as a consequence of: - a) prolonged or frequent absence from divine worship or from meetings of the session without leave given or proper and sufficient cause shown; or - b) physical or mental infirmity;